 These contribution percentages provide short, medium and long-term benefits which include medical services.
 Employers need to pay a 2% surcharge on the payroll for INATEC, a mandatory employer contribution for government training programs.

 An employee who is 60 years old and has made contributions for 750 weeks are eligible for the old-age pension.
-The eligibility criteria for old-age pension are relaxed for employees enrolled who enrolled with INSS after 45 years of age, miners and workers in hazardous occupation, and teachers.
+The eligibility criteria for old-age pension are relaxed for employees who enrolled with INSS after 45 years of age, miners and workers in hazardous occupation, and teachers.
 Pensioners who are still employed need to continue paying their contributions to the INSS.
 The minimum pension is the statutory monthly minimum wage.

 The minimum pension payable for permanent disability is the legal minimum wage.
 Average earnings, as well as contributions for each period of 52 weeks, are taken into account while calculating the exact pension amount.
 In case of partial disability, 50% of the total permanent disability pension is payable, on the condition that the pension amount must be higher than 133% of the minimum wage but not more than 150%.

 A widow aged 45 or older is entitled to 50% of her deceased husband’s old-age pension; the widower is eligible for the same benefits when he is dependent and disabled, or 60 years or older.
-A widow or widower with two or more children may be entitled to 100% of the deceased’s old-age pension.
+A widow or widower with 2 or more children may be entitled to 100% of the deceased’s old-age pension.
 Dependent relatives can also claim 50% of disability or old-age pension.

 How GPS can Help